kashari/go-cinema/README.md

 - Node.js and npm (or yarn)
 - Go (if you want to compile and run the backend)
-- A running DLNA server on your network
+- A running DLNA server on your network (Optional)

-**Frontend Installation**

-1. Clone this repository: `git clone https://github.com/misenkashari/file-util.git`
-2. Navigate to the frontend directory: `cd front/dlna`
-3. Install dependencies: `npm install` or `yarn install`

-**Backend Installation (Optional)**

-1. Navigate to the root directory of the project
-2. Build the Go backend: `go build`

 **Running the Project**